 Plan It

 Go November through May (whales, less heat, almost no rain).
+Give yourself more than a long weekend if you can — Cabo rewards the slow version of itself.
 Tip generously and in pesos when you can.
 Skip the timeshare pitches at the marina.
 And give yourself one day with no plan: a long lunch at SUR and the walk back along Medano.

 — Jasmine